Iceland Work Visa Process – Skill Shortage Jobs

 Applying for a visa to Iceland might cost anywhere from €200 to €500 total, depending on the kind of visa and length of stay.

-• A work contract that outlines your position, responsibilities, and pension payments in accordance with industry norms.
+• A work contract that outlines your position, responsibilities, and pension payments by industry norms.

 • Certified copies of diplomas in English or Icelandic.